ricardosllm/CarND-Vehicle-Detection-and-Tracking/README.md

 ## Training the Classifier

-For a classifier we've chosen a **Linear Support Vector Classification**.
+For classifier we've chosen a **Linear Support Vector Classification**.

 This classifier gives us very good results for this dataset having achieved an accuray of around **99%**